About this site

 I'm driving the car.
 Pain is in the backseat.

-Listen to my story in this interview,
+Listen to my story in this interview and learn more about my pain training and advocacy work.

 Chronic Pain Champions, LLC